-- 1. Project must be located within Most Impacted and Distressed Areas or one of the 15 counties eligible for FEMA's Individual and Public Assistance. - 2.
-If any choice-limiting actions have occurred the application would be considered ineligible. - 3.
-The development must be a Low Income Housing Tax Credit Project.
+- 1. The project must be located within the Most Impacted and Distressed Areas or one of the 15 counties eligible for FEMA's Individual and Public Assistance. - 2.
+If any choice-limiting actions have occurred, the application would be considered ineligible.

+3. The development must be a Low-Income Housing Tax Credit Project.